 In this paper we look at the use of trust in other aspects of the reasoning that agents carry out.
 Argumentation [6] is a model of reasoning that seems well-suited to agent-based systems - it is robust against inconsistency, handles decision-making under uncertainty, and supports inter-agent communication.
 [20] suggests that argumentation is a suitable mechanism for reasoning about trust, and [18] shows how argumentation can be used to track trust in acquaintances.
-Here we investigate the combination of trust measures on agents and the use of argumentation for reasoning about trust and an existing system of argumentation.
+Here we investigate the combination of trust measures on agents and the use of argumentation for reasoning about belief, combining an existing system for reasoning about trust and an existing system of argumentation.